Your Brunei cheat sheet that cover customs clearance and import duties for your eCommerce international shipping needs, eCommerce insights, and more

 Restricted items that must meet certain conditions before going through customs clearance:

-Prohibited items that cannot be imported into the country:
+Prohibited items that cannot be imported into the market:

 This list may change depending on government regulations.
 Visit official customs page for the latest version.